 As a Trustee, you will make an invaluable contribution to the organisation holding management to account regarding all the services and provisions at the centre ensuring they are creating a positive and necessary impact on our residents.
 Being a trustee is more than just a role, it is an opportunity to help shape a small charity like ours for the better.
 You will be required to attend board meetings and work closely with the CEO to ensure the charitable aims of the Trust are met.

 Each of our Trustees brings different skills, experiences and perspectives to our work.
 We have identified some specific areas of knowledge and experience that would help us to develop our work over the coming years, but mostly need people who care, and who will put in the time to learn about our charity and help us to move forwards.

 Some specific areas of expertise we would welcome:

 - Equality, Diversity and Inclusion.

 - Sales & marketing.

 We are particularly keen to speak to candidates who have different perspectives.
 The estate is made of different landlord and housing tenures, and we are keen for our Board to truly reflect this landscape.
-You will have a keen interest to learn, have good networking skills, the ability to work as part of a team and be a good communicator.
+You will have a keen interest in learning, good networking skills, and the ability to work as part of a team and be a good communicator.